-You’ll next need to set the price for your gig.
+You’ll then need to set the price for your gig.
 On this screen, you can specify exactly what your price includes, including delivery time, research, and the number of revisions the client can request.
-You can also create different package levels (basic, standard, and premium) depending on your level of expertise and what’s included in your gig.
-You can also add additional services for extra fees.
+You can also create different package levels (basic, standard, and premium) depending on what’s included in each option (such as more words or extra services).
+You can also add extra services for extra fees.

 3. Describe Your Gig

 Next, briefly describe your gig, what exactly it is you’re offering, and why you’re the best person for the job.
 Try to keep it short but catchy.
 This is your chance to really sell yourself to potential buyers!

 There’s also an FAQ section where you can add any potential questions buyers might have.
 By thinking of any queries your gig might raise and answering them right away here, you’re saving time and effort for both you and your clients later down the line.

 There’s also a section where you can leave questions for the buyer, known as buyer requirements.
 For example, you might ask:

 - Should I use US or UK English in the article?